Construction site security is one of the biggest concerns in the construction industry.

 Theft and vandalism cost the construction industry billions of dollars each year.
 Fortunately, there are multiple levels of protection that you can employ to improve the security of your job sites.
 Combining these various types of construction site security will often give you the best protection available.

 It may seem to you a basic construction site security measure, and it is.
-However, construction site managers don’t always use fences and locks to keep their site secure.
+However, construction site managers don’t always use fences and locks to keep their sites secure.
 No fences and locks on your site make you an easy target for theft or vandalism.
 At the very least, perimeter fences will help keep out any unwanted intruders.
 Ideally, you should also have effective fences and locks around important tools, equipment, and supplies, as well.
 This will allow for an extra barrier between your most valuable unattended assets on the site.

 Beyond essential locks and fences, electronic locks with keycard or code access may improve your security even more.
 These are especially effective in protecting data and equipment in offices and expensive supplies.
 With electronic locking devices, you can limit access to only those who need to be in that particular area of the job site.